 As I consider the offending ip addresses to be attackers, I have set it to DROP.
 If they try to break into the server, then block all ports from them, and don't tell them anything.
 The DROP timeout is more work on their end.
-With REJECT, my server actually responds to them.
+With REJECT, my server responds.
+No need to play nice, with people/robots that have no morals.